CaffeineViking/vim-glsl/README.md

 ## Supported GLSL Versions

-- OpenGL Shading Language: all versions from 1.10 to 4.50
+* OpenGL Shading Language: all versions from 1.10 to 4.50
-- OpenGL ES Shading Language: versions 1.00 and 3.00
+* OpenGL ES Shading Language: versions 1.00 and 3.00
-- The Vulkan extensions found in `GL_KHR_vulkan_glsl` too!
+* The Vulkan extensions found in `GL_KHR_vulkan_glsl` too:

 ## Installation